The most common Frequently Asked Questions (FAQs) about Georgia Medicaid Programs.

 Q. How long will my Medicaid benefits remain active?

 A. Medicaid is based on month to month eligibility.
-However, your benefits are reevaluated on a yearly basis for aged, blind, disabled Medicaid and every six months for family Medicaid by DFCS to confirm whether you still remain eligible for the program you have.
-You will receive a Review Form in the mail with instructions.
-You need to return the Review Form by the date indicated on the accompanying letter or your Medicaid case may be closed.
+However, your benefits are reevaluated on a yearly basis for aged, blind, disabled Medicaid and every twelve months for family Medicaid by DFCS to confirm whether you still remain eligible for the program you have.
+You will receive a notice when it is time to renew your Medicaid benefits.
+You may complete your renewal online at www.compass.ga.gov.
+If you do not have access to a computer, call the DFCS Contact Center at 877-423-4746 to have a review form mailed to you.

 Q. When receiving Medicaid benefits, what changes should my household report?